darkbatcher/picobat-www/index.md

 * **Portability**, with the ability of being run on a variety of platforms from Windows to almost any Unix-based operating system (Linux, Bsd...) and architecture from pc to arm-based.
-With a few tricks, you can even get Dos9 to run on an android smartphone.
+With a few tricks, you can even get Picobat to run on an android smartphone.

-* **Speed**, Dos9 reaches incredibly high execution speed on Unix-based systems.
+* **Speed**, Picobat reaches incredibly high execution speed on Unix-based systems.
 It also provides an internal multi-threading system that allows it to overtake CMD on execution speed on windows.

-* **Lightness** and **flexibility**, Dos9 is designed to be lightweight and be used in many different ways, from the regular set-up to the embedded installation on an USB stick for example.
+* **Lightness** and **flexibility**, Picobat is designed to be lightweight and be used in many different ways, from the regular set-up to the embedded installation on an USB stick for example.

 ## Features ##

-After almost 10 years of intermittent development, Dos9 now features a really wide range of functionalities from basic general batch programming to Dos9 specific extensions.
+After almost 10 years of intermittent development, Picobat now features a really wide range of functionalities from basic general batch programming to Picobat specific extensions.
 Among them :

 * Full support of **environment variables** with extensions to support floating point arithmetic.